marketgrowth/kayahealth/README.md

 ### Credits

-Marley Health module is developed & maintained by Earthians and community contributors.
+Kaya EHR for LTC module is developed & maintained by Earthians and community contributors.